Carron Cast Iron Radiators from Trads

 There is a reason why spacious period properties prefer cast iron radiators - and it’s not just because of their beautiful appearance.

-Compared to many of today’s modern steel radiators, cast iron radiators can give out more heat.
+Compared to many of today’s modern steel radiators, they can give out more heat.
 Studies have shown that cast iron is more conductive, meaning more heat can be transferred into your room.

 How Long Do Cast Iron Radiators Last?

-It is important to bear in mind the fact that cast iron radiators can be very heavy.
-When installing one, you need to be sure that the floor can properly support it, and that you can safely lift it - it usually requires at least 2 people to carry and fit a cast iron radiator.
+It is important to bear in mind the fact that these can be very heavy.
+When installing one, you need to be sure that the floor can properly support it, and that you can safely lift it - it usually requires at least 2 people to carry and fit a radiator.

-So, exactly how heavy is a typical cast iron radiator?
+So, exactly how heavy are they?
 Well, this depends on your exact radiator and how many columns and sections you choose.
 Naturally, the more columns and sections you have, the heavier it will be.

-You should also remember that your cast iron radiator will be even heavier when filled with water.
+You should also remember that your radiator will be even heavier when filled with water.
 The bigger your radiator, the more water will be inside it, which adds significantly to the weight.

 For example, 3 sections of our 2 column Victorian cast iron radiator weights 7.5kg when empty and 8.4kg when filled.